mauricioaniche/slr-crawler/README.md

 ## Examples

-Search for "search-based software testing" in Google Scholar and IEEE Xplore, from result 0 to 50 (e.g., in Google Scholar, from page 0 to 5, as Scholar gives 10 results per page).
+Search for "search-based software testing" in Google Scholar and IEEE Xplore, the 50 first results (e.g., in Google Scholar, from page 0 to 5, as Scholar gives 10 results per page).

 ```
 -k "search-based software testing"
 -l "scholar,ieee"
--s 0
 -n 50
 -d /some/dir
 -b safari